Treatment for ulcerative colitis depends on how severe the condition is and how often your symptoms flare up.

 You will be carefully monitored after your first infusion and, if necessary, powerful anti-allergy medication, such as epinephrine, may be used.

-Infliximab is not usually suitable for people with a history of tuberculosis (TB) or hepatitis B, because there have been a number of cases where infliximab has "reactivated" dormant infections.
-The medication is also not recommended for people with a history of heart disease.
+Infliximab is not usually suitable for people with a history of tuberculosis (TB) or hepatitis B and needs to be used with caution in those with HIV or hepatitis C. This is because there have been a number of cases where infliximab has "reactivated" dormant infections.
+The medication is also not recommended for people with a history of heart disease or multiple sclerosis.

 If you have frequent flare-ups that have a significant effect on your quality of life, or you have a particularly severe flare-up that isn't responding to medication, surgery may be an option.